Crater Of Diamonds State Park ‘Superman’ Diamond Find For Teenage Boy

 As for Langford and his brown diamond, the teenager has already named it.
 The gem is now officially known as Superman’s Diamond because Kalel is a big fan of the Man of Steel.

-It was a lucky chance, as diamond discoveries often are, that sent Langford to the Arkansas park shortly after a heavy rainfall.
+It was a lucky chance, as diamond discoveries often are, that sent the Langside to the Arkansas park shortly after a heavy rainfall.
 The search area is kept plowed so that visitors, who pay $10 each to search Crater of Diamonds, can more easily spot the precious gems.
 Because of the sheen that’s part of even a rough diamond, they’re easier to see when they’re wet.

 Park interpreter Waymon Cox said that the brown stone was an “extraordinary find” that may have stayed hidden for years more if the weather had been sunny all week.